boxuanzhang/backend-test-php/README.md

 We've been having some trouble reproducing some issues between staging and dev.
 The developer of this application, has appropriately told support "Works for me", but we think there might be a better way:

-* Dockerize this application
+* Dockerize this application :white_check_mark:
-* Include instructions how to fire up your application
+* Include instructions how to fire up your application :white_check_mark:

 #### Task 18 - Write a new README